benjmin-r/cto.coffee/episodes/_posts/2020-31-03-ep11-about-being-a-egneralist-with-april-matias.md

 _~27min_ Making an impact, not feeling valued, and making less money than software developers

-_~30min_ Changing QA testers image of being a person in technology and being asked what is your contribution to the company
+_~30min_ Changing testers' image of being a person in technology and being asked what is your contribution to the company

 _~34min_ How can you grow and work together